marvinli-harvard/critical-windows-lm/README.md

         - [X] Compare with just asking the model for the answers \
 - [X] Run curves for 400 examples from each dataset\
         - [X] Look at specific examples and find some sort of pattern
-- [ ] Generate critical windows for jailbreaks
+- [X] Generate critical windows for jailbreaks
-- [ ] Generate critical windows for synthetic data
+- [ ] Generate critical windows for synthetic data - Aayush

 ### Methods/prescription to try
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior